Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} past few years have witnessed the rapid development of 5G communication technologies, with over 3 million 5G base stations already deployed worldwide in 2022.
-However, the increasing size and complexity of the network lead to difficulties in testing and deployment of these new technologies.
-Specifically, implementing innovative technologies directly on the physical network will interfere with its regular operation and cause delays or even network failures, which is unbearable to network operators.
-To address the situation, Digital Twin (DT) for 5G and beyond networks has been proposed and received increasing attention \cite{wu2021digital}.
+\IEEEPARstart{T}{he} past few years have witnessed the rapid development of 5G communication technologies, with the global deployment of over 3 million 5G base stations by 2022.
+However, the growing scale and intricacy of these networks pose challenges in terms of testing and deployment of new technologies.
+Directly integrating innovative technologies into the physical network can potentially disrupt normal operations, resulting in detrimental delays or even network failures, outcomes unacceptable to network operators.
+To tackle this issue, Digital Twin (DT) for 5G and beyond networks has been proposed and received increasing attention \cite{wu2021digital}.

-The concept of the DT was first formulated by Grieves and Vickers \cite{grieves2017digital}, including a real space, a virtual space, and the data link between two spaces.
+The concept of the DT was first formulated by Grieves and Vickers \cite{grieves2017digital}, comprising a real space, a virtual space, and a data link connecting the two spaces.
 In recent years, DT has been used to simulate complex systems in fields such as aviation, manufacturing, and architectural design.
-In terms of 5G, similarly, DT enables a software replica of the 5G physical network, which is instrumental in building flexible testbed facilities with high availability and accelerating the deployment of new technologies \cite{nguyenDigitalTwin5G2021}.
-Foreseeing the huge potential of DT, academia has identified it as one of the key enabling technologies for 5G and beyond wireless communication networks \cite{you6GWirelessCommunication2021,khanDigitalTwinEnabled6GVision2022}, and the industry is proactively conducting research in this area, including both leading telcos (e.g., Huawei \cite{huawei2020} and Ericsson \cite{ohlen2022}) and Internet Service Providers (e.g., Bell Canada, China Mobile, UScellular, and Vodafone \cite{ngmn2022}).
+Similarly for 5G, DT enables a software replica of the 5G physical network, which is instrumental in building flexible testbed facilities with high availability and accelerating the deployment of new technologies \cite{nguyenDigitalTwin5G2021}.
+Foreseeing the huge potential of DT, academia has identified it as one of the key enabling technologies for 5G and beyond wireless communication networks \cite{you6GWirelessCommunication2021, khanDigitalTwinEnabled6GVision2022}, and the industry is proactively conducting research in this area, with participation from leading telecommunication companies such as Huawei \cite{huawei2020} and Ericsson \cite{ohlen2022}, as well as internet service providers like Bell Canada, China Mobile, UScellular, and Vodafone \cite{ngmn2022}.